Table of Contents

 SOA Record

-Breaking Down SOA Record
+Breaking Down the SOA Record

-- Type the below commands.
+- Type the commands below.

 set type=soa